Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Results and discussions

 \section{Results and discussions}

 The main results are shown in figures \ref{lcdm1}--\ref{wcdm2} and table \ref{results_table}.
 Figure \ref{lcdm1} shows the constraints on the I$\Lambda$CDM1 model with $Q=3\beta H\rho_{\rm{de}}$ from GW, CMB+BAO+SN and CMB+BAO+SN+GW.
+It is important to emphasize that the central values of the cosmological parameters obtained from the simulated GW data are not meaningful in themselves, and only the errors are relevant.
+However, we find that the two simulated GW data sets with two different fiducial $H_0$ values yield different results for the constraint uncertainties on the IDE models.
+This shows that the central values of parameters can actually make some impacts on the constraint errors, and thus they are somewhat meaningful in this sense.
+Therefore, we still list the best-fit values from the simulated data in table \ref{results_table}, but it is important to keep in mind that only the constraint errors are meaningful for a forecast study.

-We can see that the constraint on $H_0$ with GW alone is tight and comparable with the one given by CMB+BAO+SN, because GW provides the measurements of absolute distance with high sensitivity to $H_0$.
-For $\Omega_{\rm{m}}$ and $\beta$, GW alone gives a much weaker constraint than CMB+BAO+SN.
+Here, we denote the results from the simulated GW data with the fiducial $H_0=67.4~\mathrm{km~s^{-1}~Mpc^{-1}}$ as case 1 and denote the one with the fiducial $H_0=73.2~\mathrm{km~s^{-1}~Mpc^{-1}}$ as case 2.
+In both cases, we can see that the constraint on $H_0$ with GW data alone is tight and comparable with that from CMB+BAO+SN because GWs provide the measurements of absolute distances with high sensitivity to $H_0$.
+For $\Omega_{\rm{m}}$ and $\beta$, GW alone gives a weaker constraint than CMB+BAO+SN.
 However, the parameters degeneracy directions from GW and CMB+BAO+SN are rather different, especially in the $H_0-\Omega_{\rm{m}}$ and $H_0-\beta$ planes.
-Therefore, their combination could effectively break the degeneracies between parameters and give much tight constraints on all parameters.
-With respect to $\beta$ describing the strength of the interaction between dark energy and dark matter, we find that the CMB+BAO+SN data can give a much tight constraint on it, $\beta=0.0014\pm{0.0035}$, which suggests that there is no interaction between dark energy and dark matter.
+Therefore, their combination could effectively break the degeneracies between parameters and give tight constraints on all parameters.
+With respect to the $\beta$ describing the strength of the interaction between dark energy and dark matter, we find that the data sets CMB+BAO+SN can give a tight constraint on it, $\beta=0.0003\pm{0.0036}$, which suggests that there is no interaction between dark energy and dark matter.
 Since the interaction term is proportional to $H(z)$, the CMB measurements in the early universe have a relatively strong ability to constrain the dimensionless coupling parameter $\beta$.
 Conversely, the GW measurements of the late universe have a weak constraint ability to it as shown in figure \ref{lcdm1}.
 However, GW combined with CMB+BAO+SN is still beneficial in breaking the degeneracy between $\beta$ and other parameters.
-We obtain a tight constraint on $\beta$ from CMB+BAO+SN+GW, $\beta=0.0005\pm{0.0032}$.